simonsobs/SOLikeT/INSTALL.rst

 .. code-block:: bash

-   pip install .[emulator,pyccl,pyhalomodel,all] # without PyPI release after cloning or pip install soliket[emulator,pyccl,pyhalomodel,all] # with PyPI release
+   pip install .[emulator,pyccl,mflike,all] # without PyPI release after cloning or pip install soliket[emulator,pyccl,mflike,all] # with PyPI release

 Of course, you can install any of the extras individually, e.g. `pip install soliket[emulator]` to install only the CosmoPower emulator.